Schuch666/eva3dm/paper.md

 | `atr()` | Read and write attributes from a Netcdf file |
 Table: Table 1 - visualization, interpolation and information functions.

-Figure 1 shows example of the first 4 functions on Table 1:
+Figure 1 shows examples of the first 4 functions on Table 1:

 ![Figure 1 - Example from the viasualization functions.\label{fig:example}](joss_1.png){ width=100% }